paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-094-low-income-energy-assistance.md

 Subsec. (f).
 Pub.
 L. 99–425, § 504(e), designated existing provisions as par.
 (1), substituted “provided directly to, or indirectly for the benefit of” for “provided to”, and added par.
 (2).

 1984—Subsec. (b).
 Pub.
-L. 98–558, § 605(a)(9), inserted at end “The Secretary shall issue regulations to prevent waste, fraud, and abuse in the programs assisted by this subchapter.”.
+L. 98–558, § 605(a)(9), inserted at end “The Secretary shall issue regulations to prevent waste, fraud, and abuse in the programs assisted by this subchapter.”

 Subsec. (b)(1).
 Pub.
 L. 98–558, § 605(a)(1), substituted “section” for “subsection”.